Teenager Support Groups With Kaizen

 How Long Can Teens and Parents Participate?

 Groups will participate in a several-week program that teaches the core concepts of Kaizen.
-After the program ends, we can refer your family to long-term care if you wish to continue receiving therapy.
+After the program ends families may be referred to long-term care as a continuance of therapy.